-Airtel Africa Advances Share Buy-Back Program - TipRanks.com
+Airtel Africa Advances Share Buy-back Program - TipRanks.com

 Airtel Africa Plc (GB:AAF) has released an update.

-Airtel Africa PLC has reported the purchase of 501,732 of its own shares on the London Stock Exchange, as part of an ongoing share buy-back program which was initially announced on March 1, 2024.
-The buy-back on July 9, 2024, involved shares bought at prices between 116.50p and 119.80p, leading to a cancellation of the purchased shares.
-To date, the company has acquired a total of 25,403,254 shares at an average price of 109.11p per share since the program began.
+Airtel Africa Plc has reported the purchase of 407,925 of its own ordinary shares as a part of its ongoing share buy-back program, with the transactions occurring on the London Stock Exchange at prices ranging from 118.40p to 120.70p per share.
+These shares will subsequently be cancelled.
+Since the start of the program on March 1, 2024, the company has acquired a total of 25,811,179 shares at an average price of 109.28p each.

 For further insights into GB:AAF stock, check out TipRanksâ€™ Stock Analysis page.